SmileiPIC/tutorials/perfs_parallel_computing.rst

 =================================

-As supercomputers (as well as local clusters or personal computers) become larger and larger, we can explore more plasma physics with expensive, 3D, high-resolution models, or cascades of particles, etc.
+As supercomputers (as well as local clusters or personal computers) become larger, we can explore new domains of plasma physics with expensive, 3D, high-resolution models.

 However, optimizing parallel algorithms on these new machines becomes increasingly difficult, because hardware architectures